Gets the primary clipboard of the widget.

 Creates a new Pango::Layout

-Returns the list of style classes applied to @widget.
+Returns the list of style classes applied to the widget.

-Returns the CSS name that is used for @self.
+Returns the CSS name of the widget.

-Queries the cursor set on @widget.
+Gets the cursor set on the widget.

-Sets the cursor to be shown when pointer devices point towards @widget.
+Sets the cursor to be shown when the pointer hovers over the widget.

-Sets a named cursor to be shown when pointer devices point towards @widget.
+Sets the cursor to be shown when the pointer hovers over the widget.

-Gets the reading direction for a particular widget.
+Gets the reading direction for the widget.

-Sets the reading direction on a particular widget.
+Sets the reading direction on the widget.

-Clears the template children for the given widget.
+Clears the template children for the widget.

 Checks to see if a drag movement has passed the GTK drag threshold.

-Notifies the user about an input-related error on this widget.
+Notifies the user about an input-related error on the widget.

-Returns the widgets first child.
+Returns the widget’s first child.

-Returns the current focus child of @widget.
+Returns the focus child of the widget.

-Set @child as the current focus child of @widget.
+Set the focus child of the widget.

 Returns whether the widget should grab focus when it is clicked with the mouse.